Court Rejects Pharmacists’ Right of Conscience Ninth Circuit rules that family-owned pharmacy must violate their faith

 Washington, D.C. – Today, in Stormans v.
 Wiesman, the Ninth Circuit Court of Appeals upheld controversial Washington state regulations that require a family-owned pharmacy and two individual pharmacists to dispense the morning-after and week-after pills in violation of their religious beliefs.
 The Washington regulations go further than regulations in any other state in forcing pharmacists to violate their religious beliefs.

-“Today’s decision is unfortunate,” said Luke Goodrich, Deputy General Counsel of the Becket Fund for Religious Liberty.
+“Today’s decision is unfortunate,” said Luke Goodrich, Deputy General Counsel at Becket.
 “The government has no business punishing citizens solely because of their religious beliefs.
 The pharmacists in this case willingly refer patients to over 30 pharmacies that stock the morning-after pill within a five mile radius, and no patient has ever been denied timely access to any drug.
 The pharmacists’ practices are also supported by the American Pharmacists Association and are legal in every other state.”

 The court’s opinion, written by Judge Susan P. Graber, acknowledges that “pharmacies whose owners object to the distribution of emergency contraception for religious reasons may be burdened disproportionately” by the state’s rules.
 It also acknowledges that the plaintiffs “ha[ve] been implicated in a disproportionate percentage of [the State’s] investigations,” and that there may be “other means that might achieve the [State’s] purpose” without burdening the plaintiffs.
 Nevertheless, the court rejected the plaintiffs’ claims because it “conclude[d] that the rules are neutral and generally applicable and that the rules rationally further the State’s interest in patient safety.”